-You can be supervised by more than one member of staff, and there are many ways in which you can collaborate with the wider School community, from regular research and work-in-progress seminars to conferences, workshops and online journals and forums, including Inciting Sparks and FORUM.
+You will be supervised by at least two members of academic staff, and there are many ways in which you can collaborate with the wider School community, from regular research and work-in-progress seminars to conferences, workshops and online journals and forums, including Inciting Sparks and FORUM.
 We are also home to a number of established research centres and networks.

 What can I study?

 We currently offer 18 PhD (Doctor of Philosophy) programmes across our subject areas.
-All links take you to the University of Edinburgh's online Degree Finder, where you can find out more about what's involved in the PhD and apply.
+All links take you to the University of Edinburgh's online Degree Finder, where you can find out more about what's involved in the PhD.

 Fees are determined by your nationality and the country where you are ‘ordinarily resident’.
 When applying for a programme, you should take into account that fees increase each year.

 Postgraduate study can be expensive, and the funding available is highly competitive.
-Many scholarship schemes have early deadlines so, to increase your chances of being eligible for a range of scholarships and other awards, you are strongly encouraged to apply for your PhD before 16th December the year before you wish to start your PhD (e.g. December 2019 for a start date of September 2020).
+Many scholarship schemes have early deadlines so, to increase your chances of being eligible for a range of scholarships and other awards, you are strongly encouraged to apply for your PhD as early as possible (e.g. November if you wish to start your PhD the following September).